 7. Time gap (Mean time gap)

-Time gap is constructed as the time duration between two consecutive traffic objects that appeared on the same spot, crossed the same line etc. The shorter the time gap, the higher the frequency of the traffic in the analyzed spot.
+Time gap is the time duration between two consecutive traffic objects that appeared on the same spot, crossed the same line etc. The shorter the time gap, the higher the frequency of the traffic in the analyzed spot.
 Time gaps are applicable for one movement at a time and it is advisable to use it for a single line or zone, as only the first detection spot is taken into account (i.e. when a movement goes through several zones or lines, only the first one is taken for the time gap computation).

 Time difference between the car A and the car B entering the defined zone